Prosthetics

 Dentures generally refers to the replacement of an entire arch of teeth with a removable appliance with either plastic or porcelain teeth on it.
 If there are a few teeth left, then it is referred to as a partial denture.
 This will either have acrylic base holding it in place or it will have metal clasps to secure it to the adjacent teeth.

 An implant is typically a titanium screw that is placed into the jaw bone in the area that a tooth is lost.
-It is left in the bone for a period of approximately 4-6 months to the it “fuse” with the adjacent bone.
-At this point, a metal top is placed on the scre post to create a hole in the gun for the grown to emerge from.
-After that has been in the tissue for a short while, the a crow can be placed over that post.
-It is either cemented or scred in, depending upon the type of implant system.
+It is left in the bone for a period of approximately 4-6 months to “fuse” with the adjacent bone.
+At this point, a metal top is placed on the screw post to create a hole in the gum for the crown to emerge from.
+After that has been in the tissue for a short while, the a crown can be placed over that post.
+It is either cemented or screwed in, depending upon the type of implant system.